apache/incubator-heron/website2/docs/heron-topology-concepts.md

 ---
 id: heron-topology-concepts
-title: Heron Topolgies
+title: Heron Topologies
-sidebar_label: Heron Topolgies
+sidebar_label: Heron Topologies
 ---

 > **Don't want to manually create spouts and bolts?
 Try the Heron Streamlet API.**.
-If you find manually creating and connecting spouts and bolts to be overly cumbersome, we recommend trying out the [Heron Streamlet API](../streamlet-api) for Java, which enables you to create your topology logic using a highly streamlined logic inspired by functional programming concepts.
+If you find manually creating and connecting spouts and bolts to be overly cumbersome, we recommend trying out the [Heron Streamlet API](topology-development-streamlet-api) for Java, which enables you to create your topology logic using a highly streamlined logic inspired by functional programming concepts.

 A Heron **topology** is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) used to process streams of data.
-Topologies can be stateless or [stateful](../delivery-semantics#stateful-topologies) depending on your use case.
+Topologies can be stateless or [stateful](heron-delivery-semantics#stateful-topologies) depending on your use case.

 Heron topologies consist of two basic components:

-* [Spouts](#spouts) inject data into Heron topologies, potentially from external sources like pub-sub messaging systems (Apache Kafka, Apache Pulsar, etc.)
+* [Spouts](topology-development-topology-api-java#spouts) inject data into Heron topologies, potentially from external sources like pub-sub messaging systems (Apache Kafka, Apache Pulsar, etc.)
-* [Bolts](#bolts) apply user-defined processing logic to data supplied by spouts
+* [Bolts](topology-development-topology-api-java#bolts) apply user-defined processing logic to data supplied by spouts

 Spouts and bolts are connected to one another via **streams** of data.
 Below is a visual illustration of a simple Heron topology: